mvanthoor/rustic-book/src/board_representation/game_state.md

 about this, see the chapter [about the Evaluation function](../evaluation/evaluation.md).

-The variable next_move is not really necessary, but it can come in very handy.
+The variable next_move is not absolutely necessary, but it is very useful when making and unmaking moves during the search and gameplay.
 It holds the move that was played in this position.
 It ends up in the history table.
-What happens is that the engine, before making a move, captures the current state, adds the move to be played, and pushes this into the history table. that way, the move made in a position is avaialbe or even the entire game can be reconstructed from the history.
-In the initial stages of building the chess engine where you basically "play by hand" on the command-line this can be a useful feature.
-I never took this out in case it becomes useful again in future debugging sessions.
+What happens is that the engine, before making a move, captures the current state, adds the move to be played, and pushes this into the history table.
+This way the engine doesn't need to store the entire board; it can just get the previous game and undo the move that was made there, to restore the previous position.
+This saves having to store the entire board in the history.

 That is it for the GameState struct.
 Now we only need a history struct which keeps track of the entire game's history.
 Believe it or not, but this